brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 # Revision History

+For R4: wording.

-For R3: Clean-up the paper to account for other papers ([@P2741R3] and [@P2738R1]) being adopted.
+For [@P2758R3]: Clean-up the paper to account for other papers ([@P2741R3] and [@P2738R1]) being adopted.
 More discussion of tags, which are added to every API.
 Expanding wording.

 For [@P2758R2]: clarify the section about [SFINAE-friendliness](#errors-in-constraints), reduced the API to just one error function, and adding a [warning API](#warnings) as well.